simonoffcc/simonoffcc/README.md

 # Hi👋

 Hello there!
-I'm Ivan, 19 y.o., a software enthusiast and a polytechnic student majoring in Software Engineering.
+I'm Ivan, 19 y.o., a polytechnic student majoring in Software Engineering.

 ## About Me